Refunds and Overpayment

 Tuition refunds are automatically granted to students who withdraw from classes during the published add/drop period.
-A refund schedule is shown on the Payment Agreement Form signed at the time of registration.
+Please see the refund schedule below.

 Students must withdraw from classes through the Office of the Registrar in order to receive a refund.
 Failing to attend class does not result in an automatic withdrawal.

 Drops that occur after the published deadline dates will result in no refund of tuition charges.
 Students may appeal tuition charges by completing the Tuition Refund Appeal Form and submitting this completed form and any required documentation to the Director of Student Accounts.
-Appeals are evaluated by the Refund Committee and a written decision will be provided to the student.
+Appeals are evaluated by the Tuition and Fees Appeal Committee and a written decision will be provided to the student.

 Withdrawing from classes prior to completion of 60% of the term may result in the return of Title IV funds.
 For this reason, students are strongly encouraged to discuss their financial status with their financial aid counselor prior to withdrawing from classes.
 Although a withdrawal may temporarily result in a credit balance, no refund will be issued until the account has been reviewed by a financial aid counselor.